danielxavieroei/InstagramScraping/Instagram Scraping 2023_v.1/README.md

-In this version, i'm using Selenium
+In this version, i'm using Selenium and Requests